Does Kaiser Cover Incontinence Supplies?

 Coverage Under Original Medicare

-Original Medicare doesn’t typically cover the cost of incontinence supplies for seniors.
-However, if an individual who has Medicare Part A is diagnosed with a terminal illness, medical supplies, such as catheters, may be covered under Medicare’s hospice benefit.
+Original Medicare doesn’t typically cover the cost of incontinence supplies.
+However, if an individual who has Medicare Part A is diagnosed with a terminal illness, medical supplies such as catheters may be covered under the Medicare hospice benefit.

 The terms of coverage under this benefit may vary, depending on the specific illness and the beneficiary’s individual care plan.